jirkapok/GasPlanner/README.md

 ## Build

 To compile the application compile it by `npm run build` and deploy `dist` directory.
 To start the app use `npm run start`.
-For debugging purpose
+For debugging purpose.
+To deploy the application to github pages use `angular-cli-ghpages` npm package.

 ## Running the tests